topst-development/Documentation/TOPST-D3/Software/Sample_Application/UART.md

 **Parameters**

-n  **fildes**: Indicates a file descriptor associated with a terminal device.
+-   **fildes**: Indicates a file descriptor associated with a terminal device.

-n  **where**: Indicates whether the system is to flush input or output, represented by one of the following symbols defined in the **termios.h** header file:
+-   **where**: Indicates whether the system is to flush input or output, represented by one of the following symbols defined in the **termios.h** header file:

-l  TCIFLUSH: Flushes input data that has been received by the system but not read by an application.
+-   **TCIFLUSH**: Flushes input data that has been received by the system but not read by an application.

-l  TCOFLUSH: Flushes output data that has been written by an application but not sent to the terminal.
+-   **TCOFLUSH**: Flushes output data that has been written by an application but not sent to the terminal.

-l  TCIOFLUSH: Flushes both input and output data.
+-   **TCIOFLUSH**: Flushes both input and output data.

 **Return Value**

 The **tcflush()** function returns 0 if successful and -1 if unsuccessful.
 If the **tcflush()** function is called from a background process with a file descriptor that refers to the controlling terminal for the process, a SIGTTOU signal may be generated.
 This causes the function call to be unsuccessful and the function returns -1 and sets **errno** to EINTR.
 If SIGTTOU is blocked, the function call proceeds normally.

----

 ```c
 #include <termios.h>